easybuilders/easybuild/docs/Manipulating_dependencies.rst

 * if (only) ``--minimal-toolchains`` is enabled, EasyBuild will search for an easyconfig file for zlib v1.2.8 using the ``GCC/4.9.3`` toolchain; if no such easyconfig file is found, it will continue searching using the ``gompi/2015b`` toolchain, and finally the ``foss/2015b`` toolchain
-* if ``--add-dummy-to-minimal-toolchains`` is also enabled, EasyBuild will try locating an easyconfig file for zlib v1.2.8 that uses the ``dummy`` toolchain prior to consider the ``GCC/4.9.3`` toolchain
+* if ``--add-system-to-minimal-toolchains`` is also enabled, EasyBuild will try locating an easyconfig file for zlib v1.2.8 that uses the ``dummy`` toolchain prior to consider the ``GCC/4.9.3`` toolchain
 * additionally, with ``--use-existing-modules`` enabled, EasyBuild will first check whether a ``zlib`` module for version 1.2.8 built with the (sub)toolchains being considered exists; if not, it will search for an easyconfig file